 Individuals suffering on the spectrum of eating disorders are at a higher risk for suicide and medical complications, which makes seeking help from an eating disorder treatment center imperative.
 Complete recovery is possible with the proper help.
 Eating related disorders are treated in several different ways, including:

 - Individual therapy

 - Group therapy/support groups

 - Outpatient, partial hospitalization, residential, or inpatient eating disorder treatment

 Successful recovery incorporates a mixture of different treatments.
 For instance, a group therapy in conjunction with individual therapy and a nutrition counseling with a dietician.
 Our eating disorder treatment center, Gemmed, located in West Hollywood, Los Angeles, is built on combining these principals.

-We strive to help our patients gain self-esteem and repair their relationship with food and their body for individuals between the ages of 12 to 25 within our safe and supportive community of fun, like-minded peers working toward the same goal at our eating disorder treatment center.
+We strive to help our patients gain self-esteem and repair their relationship with food and their body with both teen groups and adult groups within our safe and supportive community of fun, like-minded peers working toward the same goal at our eating disorder treatment center.
 By using group therapy techniques, family meals, and new creative outlets we rewire our minds to around food and fill our lives with purpose outside of our body.